 Note: Per Illinois law (105 ILCS 5/27A-7(a)(3)), the applicant must identify at least two viable independent facility options unless it has fully secured an independent facility.
-Applicants will must update to this section in the Tier II Application.
+Applicants must update and complete this section in the Tier II Application.
 Applicants should refer to the Tier II application to familiarize themselves with the questions and submissions required in Tier II.